Microsoft Project – How to Use the Timeline Tool a step by step guide

 Why use the Timeline Tool?

-"the plan is too many pages, isn't there a way to see a one pager?"
+"The plan is too many pages; isn't there a way to see a one-pager?"

 And

-"can I get a snapshot to fit onto a PowerPoint slide"
+"Can I get a snapshot to fit onto a PowerPoint slide?"

 Or

-Microsoft Project 2010 to the rescue!
+Microsoft Project to the rescue!

-How to view the Timeline
+How to show the Timeline view

 The timeline will appear above the Gantt Chart view.